description and outline.

 - A colour poster summarizing the key roles of the project Sponsor through each phase of the project lifecycle

-- A CD containing course and general project management reference materials
+- Reference files containing course specific and general project management materials

-- Certificate of completion (framed for in-house clients)
+- Certificate of completion (framed for participants of in-house workshops)

 Participants of this course will know how to…

 - Actively sponsor projects through each phase of the project lifecycle